New survey: Aussies think a blue-chip credit score should come with perks

 - Identify areas for improvement.
 After reviewing your credit file and your credit score, take measures to improve your financial health.
 For instance, if you have several personal loan or credit card accounts, consider consolidating your debt into one manageable repayment.

 - Don’t go overboard with applications.
 Making multiple credit applications in a short period of time can negatively affect your credit score.
-This is because lenders will see several enquiries on your file, and because they can’t view the outcome of the enquiry, they may assume that you have been rejected for a series of applications which will raise a red flag.
+This is because lenders will see several inquiries on your file, and because they can’t view the outcome of the inquiry, they may assume that you have been rejected for a series of applications which will raise a red flag.

 - Regularly review your credit score.
 Get into a habit of frequently checking your credit score to make sure that all information listed is correct, and to identify how you can improve your financial wellbeing.